Rhodesians Never Die

 "Rhodesians Never Die" is a Rhodesian patriotic song, written and first recorded by Rhodesian singer-songwriter Clem Tholet in 1973.
 Though originally released as a pop song, its lyrics caused it to gain an iconic status amongst Rhodesians during the Rhodesian Bush War of the 1970s.
-This song has caused the phrase "Rhodesians never die" to become a popular patriotic phrase amongst former Rhodesians.
+It caused the phrase "Rhodesians never die" to become a popular patriotic phrase amongst Rhodesians, especially during the Bush War.
+That phrase also became a slogan amongst white supremacists.